 The following low-cost activities help students prepare for BIG careers.
 It is important to designate a faculty member as the graduate careers point person, and give them service credit for these activities.

-- Networking with scientists on campus
+Networking on campus

-- Networking with local employers
+Networking with employers

-- Networking with national labs
+Networking with national labs

 - use existing contacts – do faculty members have collaborators at a national lab? do alumni work at national labs? does your university have a special relationship with the national labs?